Grace Life Church

 A law church will focus a lot of it's preaching and teaching based on people and events in the Old Testament.
 This will lead people to more likely live their Christian lives based on the Law of Moses that God gave to the nation Israel, a law system that does not apply to believers today as members of the church, the Body of Christ.
 Furthermore, a lot of the New Testament teaching will be based on the gospels where the Law is still God's program for Israel.
 The age of grace and the unique, detailed teaching involved with living under grace do not begin until after the resurrection of Jesus.

-A grace church spends a lot of time in the New Testament, particularly in Paul's epistles, where we learn all the unique and wonderful information about what God is doing today in the age of grace, or the church age, as He forms the Body of Christ.
+A grace church spends a lot of time in the New Testament, particularly focusing on Paul's epistles, where we learn all the unique and wonderful information about what God is doing today in the age of grace, or the church age, as He forms the Body of Christ.
 Since believers today are "not under law, but under grace" (Rom.
 6:14), a good grace church will focus much of its preaching and teaching on what God is doing today, not on what He was doing through Israel before the cross.
 A good grace church will teach out of the Old Testament, but will do its best to make clear what parts have application for believers today and what parts do not.

 A law church is usually very busy and proud of it.
 There tends to be a strong focus on all the things that are being done for God or need to be done for God.